-'''

 cpdf -print-dict-entry /URI in.pdf

-'''

-Print all URLs in annotation hyperlinks in in.pdf.
+Print all URLs in annotation hyperlinks in in.pdf, one per line.

+To report data in JSON format, add -json.
 To remove a dictionary entry:

 Replace the entry for /One in every dictionary in.pdf if the key's value is the given CPDFJSON value, writing to out.pdf.
 Alternatively, prefix PDF to give the value in PDF format.